JRMurr/JRMurr.github.io/data/blog/build-a-db/part01.md

 - Parsing SQL
 - Query Execution

-Some things like defining the different commands/queries doesn't quite feel right in being in the parsing/execution crates so might make sense to add a crate just for shared types.
+Some things like defining the different commands/queries don't quite feel right in being in the parsing/execution crates so might make sense to add a crate just for shared types.

 To set up cargo workspaces make a `Cargo.toml` that looks like